About Me

 After graduation I did what all the other ambitious kids were doing and took a job in investment banking.
 I’ll spare you the gory details, but suffice it to say – I learned a ton but hated the 100 hour weeks.
 I left investment banking after almost 2 years to take over Corporate Development and M&A at Hosting.com.
 My role was to acquire other hosting companies and combine them into our operations.
 We executed and integrated several acquisitions during my time at Hosting.com in partnership with our private equity backers at Pamlico Capital.

-After a decade running Elements Brands, I’ve built expertise in running consumer products and DTC brands, with a deep focus on acquisitions and financing.
+I’ve spent 15+ years running consumer products and DTC brands, with a deep focus on acquisitions and creative financing.
 I now look for ways to leverage that expertise as an investor and advisor to other founders and entrepreneurs.

 Bill D'Alessandro